Table of Contents

 };

-The following snippets show how to deploy Self Host Blocks using the standard deployment system nixos-rebuild
+The following snippets show how to deploy SHB using the deployment system Colmena.

 {